pybites/pybites.github.io-source/content/pycones-2019.md

 <blockquote class="twitter-tweet"><p>Desde 🇨🇴 a <a href="https://twitter.com/@PyConES" target="_blank">@PyConES</a> <a href="https://twitter.com/search/#PyConEs19" target="_blank">#PyConEs19</a> <a href="https://twitter.com/search/#python" target="_blank">#python</a> <a href="https://twitter.com/search/#womenintech" target="_blank">#womenintech</a> <a href="https://twitter.com/search/#WomenWhoCode" target="_blank">#WomenWhoCode</a> <a href="https://t.co/gJb05037Cq" title="https://t.co/gJb05037Cq" target="_blank">https://t.co/gJb05037Cq</a></p>— Katerin Perdom (@Katerin_Perdom) <a href="https://twitter.com/Katerin_Perdom/status/1180470143765364740" data-datetime="2019-10-05T13:09:49+00:00">October 05, 2019</a></blockquote>

 Looking forward to see some code responsible for this project.
 Also another use case of Raspberry PI ... lot of IoT right now!
+There was another talk about [How to warm your house using Python](https://github.com/python-spain/PyConES-2019-data/blob/master/files/python-para-calentar-tu-casa/pycones-2019-reduced2.pdf), cool stuff!

 ## 8. Data artist